Photography by Niki Murphy Photography

 In March, Caleb traveled to Orlando for Epilepsy Day and an LGS walk.
 He walked over 2 kilometers!
 This was quite exciting, but the excitement soon turned to fear.
 On the way home, his oxygen levels dropped below normal and he ended up at an ER in south Georgia.
 He was transported back to Atlanta and spent the next 15 days in the ICU and then 20 days of extensive rehab.
 During this hospitalization, it was determined that Caleb silently aspirates when he eats and drinks.
 After eighteen years of eating by mouth Caleb now had to be fed via a tube to reduce the risk of aspiration and pneumonia.
 He has handled this very well.
 In addition, he also has respiratory treatments that must be performed daily keep his lungs clear.

 Despite the ailments he continually faces, Caleb approaches life with positivity and a can-do attitude.
 He never lets his challenges keep him from enjoying new adventures and a fulfilled life.
-Sunshine on a Ranney Day will be transforming his bedroom into an abode fit for a champion.
-We would love to have you join us at the reveal so you can experience his amazingly bright smile and cheerful spirit with us.
+Sunshine on a Ranney Day transformed his bedroom into an abode fit for a champion.